-On this circuit the Zener diode is connected in series with the resistor R1 so that between the ends of the voltage dividers formed by R2-R3 and R4-D1, there is a constant voltage of 5.6 V. Practically a constant current circulates for each of these dividers.
+On this circuit the Zener diode is connected in series with the resistor R1, so that between the ends of the two voltage dividers formed by R2-R3 and R4-D1, there is a constant voltage of 5.6 V. Practically a constant current circulates for each of these dividers.

-– A constant reference voltage between the R2 – R3 junction and the pin 2 of the operational amplifier, and
+- A constant reference voltage between the R2 and R3 resistors junction and the # 2 pin of the operational amplifier, and

-– A temperature-dependent voltage with a coefficient of -2 mV /°C between the R1 – R3 junction and the pin 3 of the operational amplifier.
+- A temperature-dependent voltage with a coefficient of -2 mV /°C between the R1 – R3 resistors junction and the # 3 pin of the operational amplifier.

 At this time between pins 2 and 3 of the operational amplifier appears a differential voltage of 1 mV, with the voltage at pin 3 below the voltage at pin 2, which activates transistor Q1 and relay.

-The operation of the circuit can be reversed to act as an insufficient temperature alarm by reversing the connections of pins 2 and 3 of the operational amplifier.
+The operation of the circuit can be reversed to act as an insufficient temperature alarm by reversing the pin 2 and pin 3 connections of the operational amplifier.